 With the proliferation of computers in homes and small business, combined with increasing complexity, the market for computer services has grown.
-Business opportunities exist in serving business and consumer clients on-site with their repair, upgrade, and networking needs.
+Use your technical know-how to serve business and consumer clients on-site with their repair, upgrade, and networking needs.

 4. Direct Selling